christian-schlichtherle/fun-io/README.md

 ```

-Note that an `XFunction` is like a `java.util.function.Function`, except it may throw an `Exception`.
+Note that an `XFunction` is like a `java.util.function.Function`, except that it may throw an `Exception`.

 Assuming a complete implementation of the `ciphers` function, the preceding code would first encode the string
-`"Hello world!"` to JSON, then compress the result using the GZIP format, then encrypt the result using the cipher
+`"Hello world!"` to JSON, then compress the result using the GZIP format, then encrypt the result using a cipher
-returned from a call to `ciphers.apply(true)` and finally save the result to the file `hello-world.gz.cipher`.
+returned from an internal call to `ciphers.apply(true)` and finally save the result to the file `hello-world.gz.cipher`.

 Again, note that the `store` and `connectedCodec` objects are virtually stateless, and hence reusable.